Alerting and Notifications

 Examples

 Here are some examples of metric monitors you can create to monitor OpenTelemetry host metric.
-We use YAML syntax to define monitors, but in practice you will create monitors using Uptrace UI.
+This guide uses YAML syntax to define monitors, but usually you will create monitors using Uptrace UI.

 To monitor CPU usage: